VioletViolaVi/Milestone-Project-1/README.md

 - The navigation bar was placed at the top instead of the company name so the user would have an easier time navigating up and down the website.
 ### Sign Up Page
 - Instead of appearing as a modal, the sign up form was placed after the homepage.
 This was done so the user would quickly see the form and immediately be enticed to sign up.
-- The username and the confirm email and password parts of the sign up form were exchanged with a phone number input to reduce the number of inputs requested and ensure only necessary information was being collected by the user.
+- The username, address, confirm email and confirm password inputs of the form were removed to reduce the number of inputs required to fill and maintain the user’s interest.
+It also ensured only necessary information was being collected from the user.
 - A select box was added because it was important to document the level of difficulty they wanted and what time the user wanted to have their classes.
 ### Testimonials Page
 - The testimonial page originally was going to display photos of people and baked foods separately.
 However, this was changed by grouping together the images of people with the food items to illustrate that the shown food was made by the respective people they were grouped with.